Overview

 Our foundation year is a shared year across our health and bioscience courses.
 It's perfect for you if you want to follow a professional career in physiotherapy, podiatry, or adult nursing, but you don’t have the relevant subjects for direct entry to the degree course.

 In your final year, you'll focus on diseases of the systems of the body, clinical physiology and cellular pathology.
 You'll specialise in optional subjects such as toxicology, exercise or neuropharmacology.
-You'll complete a major research project and a group business enterprise project.
+You'll complete a major research project and a group business enterprise project to advance your knowledge and practical skills that you have learned in the Medical Physiology degree.

 NOTE: Modules are subject to change.
 For those studying part time courses the modules may vary.